Travelgate/documentation/kb/faqs/glossary.md

 - **Member**
 An individual that is part of a network or platform with specific access privileges.

-- **Merchant (payment)**
+- **MERCHANT (payment)**
-A retailer or service provider that accepts payments for travel products using various payment gateways.
-The payment is managed by the Seller.
+Payment type where the payment is managed by the Seller.
+When using MERCHANT as a payment type, no credit card details are needed in Book request.

 - **Metadata Query**
 Query that returns a clear and summarized view of the Supplier's main characteristics, as well as the methods implemented through their integration and the limitations and restrictions associated with their connection.